sangstar/csv-jsonl/README.md

 ## `csv-jsonl`
-A lightweight csv to jsonl converter in C.
+A csv to jsonl converter written in C, in under 360 lines of code.

 To use, compile the executable: